Grooming Service for Your Dog

 Inadequate dental care

-Check for changes or damage to your pet’s teeth on a regular basis by visually inspecting them.
-The accumulation of germs in plaque is the first cause of oral health problems such as tartar formation and tooth decay.
+Visually inspect your pet’s teeth regularly for changes or damage.
+Plaque, the accumulation of germs, is the first cause of oral health problems, such as tartar formation and tooth decay.

 If you see any yellowing, browning, or holes in your pet’s teeth, it might be a sign of tartar or decay.
 The following are some indicators of poor dental hygiene that might eventually cause problems: